Western District Designated Operations Association

 How does Western District Designated Operations Association spend its money?

 Western District Designated Operations Association directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 3%.
+This exceeds the 65% industry benchmark.

 Are donations to Western District Designated Operations Association tax-deductible?